 Private utilities often receive franchises from a state, however these franchises can be acquired by public bodies through eminent domain.
 Public utilities traditionally argue it is in the greater good for a community for a public agency to seize property owned by a private utility, and then transfer that land to a public utility.
 These cases provide complicated, serious constitutional challenges which require expertise in this demanding niche of eminent domain law.

 Grosse Ile Bridge Company: The Grosse Ile Bridge Company is considered to be a private utility under the constitutional structure of Michigan.
 As such, the Bridge Company was under the authority of the court.
-The Township of Grosse Ile attempted to acquire the utility with a 4 Million dollar initial offer.
+The Township of Grosse Ile attempted to acquire the utility with a $4,000,000 initial offer.
 Separate and apart that the offer was a fraction of the utility’s value, the Township was found to have no authority under the Constitution and State legislative delegations to acquire the portion of the bridge outside Township limits.
 After five years of litigation led by Ackerman & Ackerman, the Michigan Supreme Court rejected the Township’s attempt to utilize eminent domain to acquire this private bridge company as detailed in the citation of this case.

 In the representation of Lake Park Water Company in Genesee County, Michigan, local officials attempted to enforce a transfer of the utility, so that it would become part of the Keregondi/Flint water system.
 The County tried to prove that Lake Park was not licensed to provide water to the community.
-Ackerman & Ackerman i prevented the transfer of the utility by successfully demonstrating the merits of Lake Park as a beneficial distributor of water in Genesee County.
+Ackerman & Ackerman prevented the transfer of the utility by successfully demonstrating the merits of Lake Park as a beneficial distributor of water in Genesee County.

 Washington 10: In many jurisdictions, there is a lack of natural gas storage capacity, because of concerns that pipelines can break, especially during the high-demand winter season.
 This was well illustrated by the energy cutoff to the Northeast U.S. during a winter in the late 1970’s.
 For this reason, utility companies in the Midwest have acquired land for gas storage facilities.

 Ackerman & Ackerman was retained as counsel by the private owner of a once-active 300-acre natural gas field after Washington 10 Gas Company filed suit to condemn the property to convert the site into a gas storage field.
 We approached this case with the understanding that there are a large number of nuanced and complicated issues in calculating just compensation of natural gas storage fields.
-Although these industry-specific issues can be legally and technically complex, Ackerman & Ackerman has a long track record of coming up with effective ways to resolve evaluation discrepancies and determining fair compensation for the property owner.
+Although these industry-specific issues can be legally and technically complex, Ackerman & Ackerman has a long track record of coming up with effective ways to resolve evaluation discrepancies and establish fair compensation for the property owner.